By Rick Steves

 Sights near Lugano

-Lugano is a base from which several relatively small peaks can be conquered, sweat-free, by lifts.
-At about 3,000 feet, Lake Lugano's mountains are unimpressive compared with the mightier Alps farther north; if you've done some of the higher lifts in the Berner Oberland or Zermatt regions, nothing here will thrill you.
-Still, if you want the complete Lugano experience, you need to enjoy commanding mountaintop views over the lake.
+Two handsome mountains (San Salvatore and Monte Brè) flank Lugano’s city center, and you can conquer either one, sweat-free, by lifts.
+At about 3,000 feet, Lake Lugano’s mountains are unimpressive compared with the mightier Alps farther north; if you’ve done some of the higher lifts in the Berner Oberland or Zermatt regions, nothing here will thrill you.
+Still, the commanding mountaintop views over the lake are enjoyable.
 Doing more than one is overkill; San Salvatore is best and relatively handy to Lugano town.
+Monte Generoso is a higher mountain that’s a little farther from town.

 The easiest and most rewarding peak on the lake, thanks to its fine panoramic views, San Salvatore (2,990 feet) rockets up from the Lugano suburb of Paradiso.